ryanmcgreevy/ModelMaker/README.md

 ```
 ./scons.py bin mode=release extras=mpi
 ```
+For more information please see the [Rosetta Documentation](https://www.rosettacommons.org/docs/latest/rosetta_basics/MPI).

 Then you will need to set your ``env(ROSETTAEXE)`` environment variable to the prefix of the MPI binaries (usually mpi.\* where \* is the rest of the specific platform, like ``macosclangrelease`` or ``linuxgccrelease``) and set the ``-np`` option in the ModelMaker commands